fac-31/Pro0428-F.L.A.T.BackEnd/README.md

 - Verify Python and pip are installed
 - Check that all Python dependencies are installed
 - Ensure the OPENAI_API_KEY is set in your environment

+4. If database connection fails:

+- Verify Supabase credentials are correctly set in `.env`
+- Check that the Supabase project is active
+- Ensure the database tables are properly set up